 Sunscreen can be three to four times more expensive to buy in Costa Rica, so it definitely pays to bring your own.
 Another tip: get more than you think you need, especially if you're going to the beach.
 Costa Rica is a warm, humid, and sunny place, so you'll probably use more SPF than ever before!
 If you plan on swimming or snorkeling in the sea, opt for reef-friendly sunscreen.

 Sunscreen is just one tool when it comes to sun protection.
-Don't forget sunglasses and a hat to keep the rays out of your eyes and away from sunburn-prone areas, like your face, scalp, neck, and shoulders.
+Don't forget sunglasses and a hat to keep the rays out of your eyes and away from sunburn-prone areas like your face, scalp, neck, and shoulders.
 If you're planning on spending a lot of time in the water, rash guards can help prevent sunburn while swimming, snorkeling, or surfing.

 Insect Repellent

-Insects aren't too bad in the dry season, but if you're going to more remote areas, like Tortuguero or the Osa Peninsula, or visiting in the wet season, you'll want to bring repellant to keep the bugs away.
+Insects aren't too bad in the dry season, but if you're going to more remote areas, like Tortuguero or the Osa Peninsula, or visiting in the wet season, you'll want to bring repellent to keep the bugs away.
 If hiking in these areas, zip-away pants treated with permethrin (built-in insect repellent) are super handy.

 Dry Bag